leondz/aclsigsec-web/content/workshop/_index.md

 * Location: Vienna, Austria
 * Co-located with [ACL 2025](https://2025.aclweb.org/) as a workshop

+## Proceedings

+You can get the paper proceedings of the workshop directly, [proceedings.pdf](/proceedings.pdf)

 ## Program

 Friday August 1st, Austria Center Vienna, Hall B. Times in CEST